iiroki/event-calendar-fullstack/README.md

 All users:
   - [x] View events on the calendar
   - [x] View detailed page of a specific event
   - [x] Remember the last viewed calendar month
+  - [x] Export an event as an .ics
+  - [ ] Subscribe the calendar with URL

 Users with account:
   - [x] Log in/out